 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, or heart or blood vessel problems (including heart failure).
-Also tell your doctor if you have had angioedema that was caused by a blood pressure medicine.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, or heart or blood vessel problems (including heart failure).
+Also tell your doctor if you had an allergic reaction to any blood pressure medicine.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Change in how much or how often you urinate

 - Confusion, weakness, uneven heartbeat, trouble breathing, numbness or tingling in your hands, feet, or lips

 - Rapid weight gain, swelling in your hands, ankles, or feet